top of page

 Matthew Dean web_edited.jpg

 As a program curator, his work with The Rose Ensemble, Schola Antiqua, and His Majesty’s Men has been highlighted by the The New Yorker, the BBC, and WFMT.
 Trained in anthropology, art history, and humanistic leadership, he served on the faculty of the Madison Early Music Festival, and has created in-gallery audio recordings and performances to illuminate artifact collections at The Art Institute, The Met Cloisters, The Newberry Library and The Morgan Library.
-As a visual arts curator and researcher in art-making ethics, he is a member of the NeuroArts Resource Center and the American Alliance of Museums.
+As a visual arts curator, storyteller, and researcher in art-making ethics, he is a member of the NeuroArts Resource Center and the American Alliance of Museums.

 Experience